Goldie

 Navigation and discoverability

-Currently a single long scroll.
-The quote checker and AI outreach are buried below the fold.
-Fix: tab-based navigation (Estimate / Check Offer / Find Buyers) so the full scope is visible upfront.
+Consider tab-based navigation (Estimate / Check Offer / Find Buyers) over a single long scroll fold, so the full scope is visible upfront.

-Currently a single long scroll.
-The quote checker and AI outreach are buried below the fold.
-Fix: tab-based navigation (Estimate / Check Offer / Find Buyers) so the full scope is visible upfront.
+Consider tab-based navigation (Estimate / Check Offer / Find Buyers) over a single long scroll fold, so the full scope is visible upfront.

 User testing